Maryland Family Attorney

 - Limited divorce: You and your spouse live separately and resolve some financial and child custody issues.
 However, you are still considered legally married.
 Some couples file for limited divorce before pursuing an absolute divorce.

 - Absolute divorce: A complete termination of your marriage.

 Maryland only permits an absolute divorce under certain circumstances.
-To learn more, contact an experienced Baltimore family attorney.
+To learn more, contact an experienced family attorney today!

 While divorce can quickly become contentious, many spouses are able to resolve their issues without extensive litigation.
 In these cases, you may enter a separation agreement with the courts.
 A separation agreement is essentially a contract between you and your spouse that distributes your property, sets a child custody schedule, and may award alimony.
 If you cannot agree to the term of your divorce, a judge will then resolve your dispute at a trial and issue a court order.